 Expert Senior Living Advisors from A Place for Mom can help direct you to Senior Apartments facilities.
-Together, we’ll find the perfect fit for your loved one; and we’ll provide direction and support as needed.
-We partner with 9 Senior Apartments facilities in MS and the surrounding area, so there are many options to choose from.
+Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
+We partner with 8 Senior Apartments facilities in MS and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
 Click here for more on Senior Apartments in Senatobia.

 Senior living community price is affected by the neighborhood where it is located.
 Monthly, the median rent in Senatobia is $756 and the median price for a house for Senatobia is around $125,175.
 The rent burden for Senatobia is around 13.9% of the average monthly income.